-In accordance with the 6th Role Delineation Study/Practical Analysis, students in athletic training at Illinois State develop knowledge and skills in the prevention, recognition, treatment, and rehabilitation of athletic injuries.
+In accordance with the most recent role delineation study, students in the athletic training program at Illinois State develop knowledge and skills in the prevention, recognition, treatment, and rehabilitation of athletic injuries.
 As professionals working closely with physicians, athletic trainers also act as a liaison between the patient and the physician (see Standards of Professional Practice).

 Recognized by the American Medical Association as allied health care professionals, athletic trainers work in various settings including high schools, colleges and universities, professional sport venues, sports medicine clinics, corporations and industrial settings, health clubs, and nontraditional settings.